Agoric/documentation/main/javascript-modifications/ses-guide.md

 modules", such as `http` and `crypto`.
 Some are clearly platform-specific (e.g. `v8`), while others are not so obvious (`stream`).
 All are accessed by importing a module (`const v8 = require('v8')` in CommonJS modules, or `import v8 from 'v8'` in ESM modules).
-These modules are built out of native code (C++), not plain JS.
+These modules are built out of native code (C++), not plain JavaScript.

-None of these built-in modules are available to vat code. `require` or `import` can be used on pure JS modules, but not on modules including native code.
-For a vat to exercise authority from a built-in module, you have to write a *device* with an endowment with the built-in module's functions, then have the vat send messages to the device.
+None of these built-in modules are available to SES code. `require` or `import` can be used on pure JavaScript modules, but not on modules including native code.
+To exercise authority from a built-in module, you have to write a *device* with an endowment with the built-in module's functions, then send messages to the device.

 Browser environments also have a huge list of [other features](https://developer.mozilla.org/en-US/docs/Web/API) presented as names in the global scope (some also added to Node.js).
 None are available in a